AkiraMatthew/AkiraMatthew/README.md

-<h1 align="center">Hi 👋, I'm Mateus, know on web3 and developer community as Akira</h1>
+<h1 align="center">Hi 👋, I'm Mateus, recognized on web3 and developer community as Akira</h1>
 <img height="300px" align="right" src="https://miro.medium.com/max/694/1*jArPYwQhBbu6aQIeyh0V6A.jpeg">
 <h3 align="left">.
-Started my carrier as Project Manager on web3 projects where I revived my passion for coding</h3>
+I began my career as a Project Manager for web3 projects, which ignited my passion for coding.</h3>
 <h3>.
-Focused on backend and skilled in frontend</h3>
+Primarily specialized in backend development with proficiency in frontend skills.</h3>
 <h3>.
-TrustVibes Cofounder and PersonifiAi Project Manager/Frontend developer</h3>
+Co-founder of TrustVibes and currently serving as the Project Manager and Frontend Developer for PersonifiAi</h3>